poretsky/poretsky.github.io/rockbox/patches.md

 - Shrinked viewers list suggested for a selected file in context menu just as in
   [FS#9043]({{ tracker }}/task/9043);
-- Implemented alarm timer that allows to program how long the device should stay active after waking up, thus, now it can be used for making automatic scheduled recording of radio programs, for instance, see [here](features.md#anchor2) for usage explanation;
+- Implemented alarm timer that allows one to program how long the device should stay active after waking up, thus, now it can be used for making automatic scheduled recording of radio programs, for instance, see [here](features.md#anchor2) for usage explanation;